krupenik/hotspot-b2plus/grammar/1-homework.md

 5. Ann: I skied when I was at the university, but I broke a leg five years ago and since then I didn't do any.

 6. When I first came to this house, it was a very quiet area.
-But since then a new housing estate have been built and it has become very noisy.
+But since then a new housing estate was built and it has become very noisy.

 7. My son haven't started work yet.
 He's still at the High School.